dotcontract/www-dotcontract-org/app/pages/docs/modality/necessity-and-possibility/index.md

 ## Box `[ ]` means necessity along a path

-Consider the following model, showing that to from home to work we may either walk, bike, or drive.
+Consider the following model, showing that to get from home to work we may either walk, bike, or drive.

 ```mermaid
 flowchart LR